 In addition to the Golden Summit Program, planning continues for additional exploration on Shorty Creek as a result of the encouraging results obtained from the 2014 field program.
-A 3,000 metre drill program on Shorty Creek is expected to commence in August 2015.
+A drill program on Shorty Creek was completed in September and October 2015 with assays pending.